Nat-thapas/ILF-16/specifications.md

 ## ISA

 ### Instructions Layout
-ILF-16 uses a variable length instruction where an instruction could be either 16 or 32 bits long.
-The instruction layout for the first 16 bits is IIIIIIIISABCTTTT where:
+ILF-16 uses fixed length instruction where an instruction is 2 words (32 bits) long.
+The instruction layout for the first 16 bits is IIIIIIIIAAXYDDDD where:
-- I is the instuction identifier.
+- I is the 8-bit instuction identifier.
-- S is the size of the instruction, 0 = 1 word instruction, 1 = 2 words instruction.
+- A is the argument count, can be 0, 1 or 2.
+3 arguments is not supported.
-All instructions with argument are 2 words long.
+- X is the type of the first argument, 0 = immediate, 1 = value at that register.
+If this argument is not used this is ignored.
-- A is the argument count, 0 = 1 argument, 1 = 2 arguments.
-For instructions with no argument this is ignored.
+- Y is the type of the second argument, 0 = immediate, 1 = value at that register.
+If this argument is not used this is ignored.
-- B is the type of the first argument, 0 = immediate, 1 = value at that register.
-For instructions with no argument this is ignored.
+- D is the destination identifier for the operation.

-- C is the type of the second argument, 0 = immediate, 1 = value at that register.
-For instructions with no argument this is ignored.
+The instruction layout for the second 16 bits is dependent on the type of the 2 arguments and can either be:
-- T is the target/destination register/port for the operation.
+- 0 argument

-The instruction layout for the second 16 bits (where applicable) is dependent on the type of the 2 arguments and can either be:
+    - This 16 bits of the instruction is ignored
 - 1 argument
     - 000000000000AAAA : A is a register
     - AAAAAAAAAAAAAAAA : A is a 16-bit immediate value